-Siege of Magdeburg-Arrival of Tilly before the walls-Pappenheim continues the Siege during his expedition to Mecklenburg-He returns-Count Falkenberg retires into the Old Town-Pappenheim pushes on his Approaches-Preparations for a General Assault-Storming of Magdeburg, and horrible atrocities committed by the Imperialists-Tilly enters the City in triumph-The King of Sweden publishes a Manifesto in justification of his conduct in not relieving Magdeburg-Spandau restored-Gustavus marches to Berlin, and compels the Elector of Brandenburg to place the fortress a second time in his hands-He returns to Stettin-Arbitrary conduct of Ferdinand towards the Bishop of Bremen and the Administrator of Wittemberg-Submission of Suabia-Greifswalde surrenders to the Swedes-The King prepares to advance towards the Elbe.
+Siege of Magdeburg-Arrival of Tilly before the Walls-Reply of the Administrator to his Summons-Pappenheim continues the Siege during his expedition to Mecklenberg-He returns-Count Falkenberg retires into the Old Town-Pappenheim pushes on his Approaches-Preparations for a General Assault- Storming of Magdeburg, and horrible atrocities committed by the Imperialists-Narration of Thodænus, a Protestant Minister-Of a Fisherman of Magdeburg-Tilly enters the City in Triumph-The King of Sweden publishes a Manifesto in justification of his conduct in not relieving Magdeburg-Spandan restored-Gustavus marches to Berlin, and compels the Elector of Brandenburg to place the fortress a second time in his hands-He returns to Stettin-Arbitrary conduct of Ferdinand towards the Bishop of Bremen and the Administrator of Wittemberg-Submission of Suabis-Greifswalde surrenders to the Swedes-The King prepares to advance towards the Elbe.

-Pappenheim, carrying on his approaches against Magdeburg with but slight interruption to his success, had, towards the end of the year 1630, obtained possession of every post of consequence in its environs, with the exception of the village of Ahlensleben, which the besieged, after it had been once taken, had again recovered, and made strenuous efforts to maintain, since it commanded the road by which they derived the principal part of their supplies.
+PAPPENHEIM, carrying on his approaches against Magdeburg with but slight interruption to his success, had, towards the end of the year 1630, obtained possession of every post of consequence in its environs, with the exception of the village of Ahlensleben, which the besieged, after it had been once taken, had again recovered, and made strenuous efforts to maintain, since it commanded the road by which they derived the principal part of their supplies.
 As vigorous exertions were made by the Imperialists for its possession, and the strength of both parties was long actively employed in the attack and defence of the disputed point.
 Since, however, the assailants were enabled to batter it with their cannon, which the garrison could only answer by the fire of their musketry, the latter were at length obliged to capitulate, obtaining their lives with difficulty from their incensed enemies, who at first clamorously demanded that they should all be put to the sword.

-Immediately after the capture of Ahlensleben,

-Tilly eame up with the joint armies of the Emperor and the League, and stationing his troops in the sight of the city, in such a manner as he thought likely to impress upon its inhabitants the hopelessness of an expectation of relief, sent a haughty and laconic letter to the Administrator, in which, after informing him of his promotion to the command of the Imperial army, he commanded him immediately to return to his allegiance to the Emperor, and place the city and duely of Magdeburg in his hands without further resistance.
+Immediately after the capture of Ahlensleben, Tilly came up with the joint armies of the Emperor and the League, and stationing his troops in the sight of the city, in such a manner as he thought likely to impress upon its inhabitants the hopelessness of an expectation of relief, sent a haughty and laconic letter to the Administrator, in which, after informing him of his promotion to the command of the Imperial army, he commanded him immediately to return to his allegiance to the Emperor, and place the city and duchy of Magdeburg in his hands without further resistance.
 The answer of the Administrator was such as became the chief magistrate of a free people, determined upon maintaining to the last the just exercise of their long-conceded privileges and rights.